I have been running Knowledge Cafes all over the world for the last ten

 chalk-and-talk type presentations.
 A Knowledge Cafe is different.

-without slides and poses a questions to the participants (not the
+without slides and poses a question to the participants (not the

-audience!) that is then discussed for the remainder of the Cafe.
+audience!) that is then discussed for the remainder of the event.

-This conversational approach a far more interesting and engaging way to
+This conversational approach is a far more interesting and engaging way to

 learn than "sitting listening".
 It also is a wonderful format for informal

 Since Septermber 2002, I have run open Knowledge Cafes regularly in London.
-An open Cafe is hosted by
+An open Kcafe is hosted by

-an organization who sees the value in the Cafes and the Cafe is open to anyone who
+an organization who sees the value in the Kcafes and they are open to anyone who

 cares to come along.
-It is totally free.
+They are totally free.